 In most cases, filing a bankruptcy petition creates an automatic stay, which prohibits further collection activities or legal actions against the person or business that filed for bankruptcy.
 The issue shifts from trying to collect on the debt to determining whether the debt can be preserved through bankruptcy.

 Hendershot, Cannon, Martin & Hisey can help.
-With more than 200 years of combined experience successfully resolving transactional and litigation matters for businesses in Texas and throughout the U.S., we are a full-service firm that our clients turn to for all of their business-related needs.
+With more than 200 years of combined experience successfully resolving transactional and litigation matters for businesses in Houston, Texas and throughout the U.S., we are a full-service firm that our clients turn to for all of their business-related needs.
 Many of our bankruptcy matters are referred to us by other firms because we have the resources and experience to get results.

 We can analyze your case, advise you of your most promising options and pursue the best course of action on your behalf.